Mental Health and Well-being at Borrow Wood

 The Recovery Curriculum

-With the full re-opening of school in September 2020, we have adopted many of the principles presented by Barry Carpenter, International Education Consultant and author of ‘A Recovery Curriculum: Loss and Life for our children and schools post pandemic’, and have developed our Recovery Curriculum to support the well-being of pupils.
+We have continued to maintain the principles of our recovery curriculum throughout the COVID-19 pandemic based on the principles presented by Barry Carpenter, International Education Consultant and author of ‘A Recovery Curriculum: Loss and Life for our children and schools post pandemic’, and have developed our Recovery Curriculum to support the well-being of pupils.
 Our curriculum will continue to be responsive to the needs of the children during this unique time.

 Borrow Wood Primary School - The Recovery Curriculum